Market Analysts see Astra Space Inc. [ASTR] gaining to $4. Time to buy?

 Astra announces that after two of its four Rocket 3.3 flights were successful, the Company will transition to the next version of its launch system and is working with customers to re-manifest all payloads onto the new launch system, designed for higher capacity, reliability, and production rate.

-It opened the trading session at $1.49, the shares rose to $1.91 and dropped to $1.46, the range by which the price of stock traded the whole day.
-The daily chart for ASTR points out that the company has recorded -67.30% loss over the past six months.
-However, it is still -45.38% lower than its most recent low trading price.
+The results of the trading session contributed to over 5468439 shares changing hands.
+Over the past one week, the price volatility of Astra Space Inc. stands at 16.30% while the volatility over the past one month is 9.52%.

-If we look at the average trading volume of 3.57M shares, ASTR reached to a volume of 11791199 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ASTR stock reached $396.46 million, with 264.56 million shares outstanding and 174.15 million shares in the current float.
+Compared to the average trading volume of 3.68M shares, ASTR reached a trading volume of 5468439 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ASTR shares is $4.35 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ASTR stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.